 Shameegh, from Cape Town, South Africa, does fast in accordance with the holiday and works on bettering himself.
 “I try to be the best version of myself, refrain from crude language, try not to lose my cool, and try to actually feel what those less fortunate than myself go through on a daily basis”.

 There are prayers that must be followed during Ramadan.
 Aman explains that, “we have to pray five times daily and after the Isha (the last prayer of the day), we also pray Taraweeh which is prayed during Ramzan.
 I also read the Quran Sharif.”
-There is no requirement to complete the Quran during Ramadan, however, some Muslims choose to study it while they fast.
+There is no requirement to complete the Quran during Ramada; however, some Muslims choose to study it while they fast.

 Why Do You Fast?

 Omar explains that with fasting, “the idea is to exercise your ability to self restrain, be disciplined, and patient.
 So to put it very simply, feeling real hunger/thirst on a daily basis and not being able to open the fridge and satisfy that need, gives you a real understanding of your blessings and would develop a level of empathy for people who are less fortunate.“

 Michelle adds, “the main purpose of fasting is to attain something called ‘Taqwa’ or God consciousness.
 All other acts we do can be for some worldly gain or show.
 Prayer, for example, you might only do when people are around.
 When you fast, you are aware that God is always with you.”

 The fast is known as Siyam/Sawm in Arabic countries and Roza in non-Arabic countries.
 It is the fourth of the five pillars of Islam.